An active sprint is a sprint which has been started and is now visible in the Active sprints.

 Your board's filter is a JIRA _issue filter (a _JQL query) that specifies which issues are displayed on your board.
 To choose which issue filter is associated with your board, see the documentation on Configuring Filters.

-A future sprint is a sprint which is being planned in Plan mode but has not yet been started.
+A future sprint is a sprint which is being planned in the Backlog but has not yet been started.

 A JIRA _issue can be used in different ways depending on how you are using JIRA.